Anyone, including those experiencing homelessness or at risk of homelessness, can search and register for housing

 All communication must be done in a manner that works best for the individuals that are a party to the communication.

-Tenants and applicants may request specific communication aids and services at any time by any method.
+Tenants and applicants may request specific communication aids and services from property management at any time by any method, written or verbal.

 Yes, but the federal Fair Housing Act allows you to have your animal at home as a "reasonable accommodation" for your disability when necessary for people with disabilities to have an equal opportunity to enjoy housing.
 Service animals and emotional support animals are not subject to breed, size, or weight restrictions ordinarily applied to pets and tenants must not be charged pet deposits or pet rent for them.
 Service animal is a right under the federal Fair Housing Act, whereas an Emotional Support Animal falls under the Reasonable Accommodation process/approval.